Erkan Baş: Early political career

 Erkan Baş was a member of the Socialist Power Party (SİP) at a young age, and also has been a co-founder of the Communist Party of Turkey and has assumed various responsibilities within the party.
 He was mostly active in the Istanbul organization, as he became the secretary of the province of Istanbul, and was a part of the Bureau of the Organization and the Central Committee.
 During his tenure, the party carried out the press statement in Taksim Square in the 1 May 2008 demonstrations.
 He also participated in a student rally in Ankara against legal regulations that would make Hijabs possible to be worn at universities.

 General Presidency and Collective Leadership in TKP

-At the TKP 9th Congress, Aydemir Güler has left his post as president, and instead, Erkan Baş was elected to the post of president.
+At the TKP 9th Congress, Aydemir Güler left his post as president, and instead, Erkan Baş was elected to the post of president of the party.
 The TKP General Assembly entered into force with the congressional decision taken to facilitate party representation.
 The Party Central Committee abolished the "general presidency" office after about 6 months, as this move did not bring about the desired success.
 The TKP is ruled by the Party Central Committee as a collective leader.
 However, TKP split in 2014 into two: KP and HTKP, the latter founded by the faction led by Erkan Baş.
 In 2017, HTKP members, joining forces with different sections of the Turkish left-wing, founded the Workers' Party of Turkey (TİP).

 Erkan Baş giving a speech in the public announcement for Labour and Freedom Alliance as the leader of TİP in 2022.